ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/indexes/how-to/change-index-lock-mode.dotnet.markdown

-# Commands : Indexes : How to change index lock mode?
+# Commands: Indexes: How to change index lock mode?

 **SetIndexLock** method allows you to change index lock mode for a given index.